 Guiding Energy Storage Capacity Investment for Renewable Grids

-Renewables are key in fighting climate change and simultaneously promise lower long term energy costs.
+Renewables are key to fighting climate change and simultaneously promise lower long term energy costs.
 Yet, as societies, utilities, and regulators increasingly move towards low carbon power sources, they face the challenge of supply intermittency which makes it difficult to reap the economic benefits that new energy technology promises.